Monterrey Nuevo Leon, Mexico Travel Guide

 Always recheck the contents when ordering.

-Some larger supermarkets or specialty health food stores in more affluent areas may carry a wider array of international or dietary-specific products.
+Some larger supermarkets or specialty health food retailers in more affluent areas may carry a wider array of international or dietary-specific products.

 For strict dietary needs, consider booking accommodation with kitchen facilities and acquiring groceries from local markets or supermarkets.

-Some local tour operators or culinary educational institutions provide Mexican cooking classes, with a focus on regional specialties.
+Some local tour operators or culinary educational institutions provide Mexican cooking classes, concentrating on regional specialties.

 Street food tours, specifically in Barrio Antiguo or downtown, permit exploration of local flavors directly from local guides.